pulibrary/dacs_handbook/research/metadata_repurposing_with_ai/legacy_pdfs_to_aspace.md

 This makes the resources effectively undiscoverable to patrons.

 The data lives in documents of various formats (typed, Word, PDF), which are not uniformly structured and can run to book length.
-In the past, we have laboriously re-keyed this kind of data by hand, frequently using student workers (both ongoing during the school year and in summer projects).
+In the past, we have either scraped the docs or laboriously re-keyed them by hand, frequently using student workers (both ongoing during the school year and in summer projects).

 The problem I tackled for this experiment was a cache of 5 legacy descriptions that our Librarian for Latin American Studies, Latino Studies, and Iberian Peninsular Studies asked me to convert to finding aids.
 All 5 documents had been imaged and were available as PDF downloads from our digital repository (figgy).